floatingmess06/insider-data-scraper/README.md

 python main.py
 ```

 You will be prompted to enter the company name.
-The script will then perform the web scraping and save the data to a CSV file.
+The script will then perform the web scraping and save the data to a JSON/CSV file.

 2. The script will create an "insider_data" directory in the same location as the script.
-3. CSV file for each company will be saved in the "insider_data" directory.
+3. JSON/CSV file for each company will be saved in the "insider_data" directory.

 ## Additional Considerations